Billa (2007 film)

 Billa is a 2007 Indian Tamil-language action thriller film directed by Vishnuvardhan.
 It is a remake of the 1980 film of the same name starring Rajnikanth, which itself is a remake of 1978 Hindi film Don, starring Amitabh Bachchan.
-The film stars Ajith Kumar who plays a double role as an underworld don and his friendly look-alike alongside Nayanthara and Namitha, while Prabhu, Rahman, Adithya Menon, and Santhanam playing supporting roles.
+The film stars Ajith Kumar who plays a double role as an underworld don and his friendly look-alike alongside Nayanthara and Namitha, while Prabhu, Rahman, Adithya Menon, and Santhanam play supporting roles.
 It is produced by L. Suresh and Abdurrahman M while featuring a score and soundtrack by Yuvan Shankar Raja, cinematography by Nirav Shah and editing by A. Sreekar Prasad.

 The shooting of Billa commenced in April 2007 and was released and distributed worldwide by Ayngaran International on 14 December 2007.
-The film, upon release, emerged highly successful and completed 175 day run at theatres, and was selected to be screened at the 61st Cannes Film Festival.
+The film, upon release, emerged highly successful and completed 175 day run at theatres. and was selected to be screened at the 61st Cannes Film Festival.
 A prequel, Billa II was released on July 13, 2012.

 Plot

-David Billa is an underworld Don who is the most wanted in the list of Interpol, who is hiding and operating out of Malaysia.
+David Billa is an underworld Don who is the most wanted on Interpol's list, hiding and operating out of Malaysia.
 DSP Jayaprakash has spent the last few years looking for Billa, leaving behind a life in India.
-During a chase with the police, Billa is severely wounded after an accident and dies in front of Jayaprakash, who secretly holds a burial of Billa.
-Interpol officer Gokulnath is assigned to work with Jayaprakash to capture elusive Billa as no-one knows of Billa's death.
-Jayaprakash keeps Billa's death as a secret even from his fellow officers, and tracks down a look-alike called Saravana Velu, a hotel server and small-time petty gangster.
+During a chase with the police, Billa is severely wounded after an accident.
+He somehow manages to get into Jayaprakash's car, and Jayaprakash accidentally kills him, who secretly holds a burial for Billa.
+Interpol officer Gokulnath is assigned to work with Jayaprakash to capture elusive Billa, as no one knows of Billa's death.
+Jayaprakash keeps Billa's death a secret even from his fellow officers, and tracks down a look-alike called Saravana Velu, a hotel server and small-time petty gangster.
 He asks Velu to infiltrate Billa's gang by pretending to be Billa.
-In return, he will make sure that the child Velu adopted, Karan gets a proper education.
+In return, he will ensure that the child Velu adopted, Karan, receives a proper education.

 Jayaprakash trains Velu and sends him back to Billa's gang, disguised as an amnesiac Billa, who had been hiding at an apartment complex due to his injuries.
-Slowly, Velu starts to learn about Billa's gang and even speaks to Jagdish, Billa's boss on the phone.
-Velu provides a pen drive with the secret information of the crime network to Jayaprakash, but he is about to be killed by Sasha because her brother Rajesh as well as his fiancée Rhea were killed by Billa earlier.
-At this juncture, Jayaprakash arrives and tells her that he is Velu and not Billa.
-Later before a party, Velu secretly provides information to Jayaprakash about a meeting of Billa's network and C.J., Billa's girlfriend, overhears his conversation.
+Slowly, Velu starts to learn about Billa's gang and even speaks to Jagdish, Billa's boss, on the phone.
+Velu provides a pen drive with the secret information of the crime network to Jayaprakash.
+Still, he is about to be killed by Sasha because her brother Rajesh, as well as his fiancée Rhea, was killed by Billa earlier.
+At this juncture, Jayaprakash arrives and tells her that he is Velu, not Billa.
+Later, before a party, Velu secretly informs Jayaprakash about a meeting of Billa's network, and C.J., Billa's girlfriend, overhears his conversation.
 She confronts Velu, but in the struggle, he accidentally kills her.